benchan911/tp/docs/DeveloperGuide.md

 `attendance clear`
 1. View generated table for attendance list by typing
 `attendance view`
 1. Sort attendance list by typing
 `attendance sort`
 1. Find attendance by typing
 `attendance find`
 1. Edit attendance by typing
 `attendance edit`

 **Performance**
-1. Sort performance list by typing
-`performance sort`
 1. Add performance to performance list by typing
 `performance add`
 1. Delete a performance from performance list by typing